 - If you are travelling around Turkey, intercity bus companies take travellers to Pamukkale.

 - If you don’t fancy getting to Pamukkale under your own steam then a local Turkish travel agent should be able to organise a tour for you.

-- Pamukkale is located in the Denizli Province, southwest Turkey.
+- Pamukkale is located in the Denizli Province of southwestern Turkey.
 It has been a joint UNESCO World Heritage site along with Hierapolis since 1988.
 Click here to view our full list and map of Turkey’s World Heritage sites.

 - It is a joint site with the ruins of Hierapolis with one entrance fee for both.

-- The site is open daily from 8am til 9pm (5pm in winter).
+- The natural site and archaeological sites are open daily from 8am til 9pm (5pm in winter).
 This is subject to change (it closed at 7pm on the day we were there in October).

-- In summer, you will need sunglasses, suncream and water.
+- In summer months, you will need sunglasses, sun cream and water.
 Wear light clothing to cover up – it’s an exposed area with little opportunity for shade.
 Wear comfortable shoes for exploring the ruins.

 - WC and snack bars are at the top of the hill, dividing the Pamukkale travertines and Hierapolis.
 If you visit on an organised tour, most coaches drop off here.
-If you visit independently, you will likely enter via the south gate (as we did) so you will need to work your way up the travertines before hitting these facilities.
+If you visit independently, you will likely enter via the south gate (as we did) rather than the northern gate so you will need to work your way up the travertines before hitting these facilities.

-- In summer, pedaloes are available on the lake at the base of the travertines, as are swimming areas.
+- In summer, pedalos are available on the lake at the base of the travertines, as are swimming areas.
 These were closed off in early October when we visited.